The Singles Network Ministries

 Q: What advice would you have today for that person who is feeling called to start singles?

-Q: What is the advice you would have for single adults today.
+Q: What is the advice you would have for single adults today?

 A: Understand and learn your gifts and use them for the Lord.
-And realize that the meeting another person doesn’t complete you.
+And realize that meeting another person doesn’t complete you.
 You are complete when you put your faith and trust in Jesus, and you serve him.
 Our focus should be on knowing God and making Him known to others.
 But at the same time, you do need a Christian Singles Group, and we do need friends, so try to find a church that has a Singles Ministry and plug into it.

 David King, Pastor, New Life Church, Erdington, UK, and Singles Director, NTCG